 Taking Nature’s Pulse concluded that of the six major stresses that threaten biodiversity in BC, the three most significant ones are ecosystem conversion, ecosystem degradation and alien species.
 And over all these threats is climate change which is already seriously impacting British Columbia and is the foremost threat to biodiversity.

-Ecosystem conversion and ecosystem degradation contributes to habitat fragmentation.
+Ecosystem conversion and ecosystem degradation contribute to habitat fragmentation.
 Habitat loss from exploitation of resources, agricultural conversion, and urbanization is the largest factor contributing to the loss of biodiversity.
 The consequent fragmentation of habitat results in small isolated patches of land that cannot maintain populations of species into the future.
 Tweedsmuir Provincial Park, at 974,046 hectares, is British Columbia’s largest provincial park and is big enough to maintain much of the composition, structure and function of biodiversity within the protected area.
 However, smaller provincial parks, such as Buccaneer Bay at less than one hectare in size, will not be able to maintain all of its original biodiversity in isolation.
 Scientists report that the effect of habitat fragmentation on biodiversity may not be fully realized for decades after habitat is degraded.
 Therefore, habitat connectivity must be considered in current management practices to prevent the devastating effects of fragmentation on biodiversity.

 Exotic Species Introductions